FLAT OWNERS GUIDE TO EXTENDING THE LEASE

 The Lease Extension Team at Monarch Solicitors have put together this brief guide on the basics of extending your lease.
 The scope of this guide will deal with the widely applicable approach found in the Leasehold Reform, Housing and Urban Development Act 1993.

-We hope you find our TOP 10 FACTS on lease extensions for flats useful.
+We hope you find our TOP 10 FACTS GUIDE on lease extensions for flats useful.
+1.

-Any leaseholder, whether or not they qualify for the statutory right to extend their lease, can negotiate an open market deal with the landlord.
+Any leaseholder, whether or not they qualify for the statutory right to extend their lease, can negotiate informal lease extension with an open market deal with the landlord.

-- The premium payable, the length of the extension and any changes to the covenants/terms are all negotiated freely.
+- The premium payable, the length of the extension and any changes to the covenants or terms are all negotiated freely.

 - The leaseholder has the alternative to ‘top-up’ the lease to any term desired for a smaller premium rather than buying the freehold, if they simply want to make the property attractive to potential buyers.